Yemo001/CM3070--Final-Project/README.md

 Overview

-This repository contains all code, figures and reports for my BSc CS Final Year Project (UoL/Goldsmiths).
+This repository contains all code, figures and reports for my BSc CS Final Year Project (UoL).
 The project builds a lightweight, interpretable pipeline to predict trend emergence on YouTube Shorts using only early-available metadata (publish time, title, views/likes/comments) rather than full content analysis.